boompig/pyCatan/README.md

 python catan_tk.py
 ```

+There is a partially-implemented loading screen in `ui/load_screen.py`.

+## JS UI

+There is a partially-implemented javascript UI in `ui_mockup` folder.
+Run with `http-server` command and navigate to `catan_mockup.html`

 ## Game Features

 The game is incomplete!
 To get specifics on what is implemented and what is not, see `progress.txt`.